steventopper/TransRot/README.md

 TransRot (which stands for translation-rotation) is used to carry out simulated annealing geometry optimizations of atomic and molecular clusters using rigid body Monte Carlo methods.
 It is written in Java and has been tested under Windows (10 and 11), Linux (Ubuntu), and MacOS (El Catalina, Monterey, Ventura, Sequoia, and Tahoe).
 Under the MacOS, multiple instances run in parallel on multiple cores with high efficiency, which allows multiple parameter sets to be explored simultaneously.
 Our goal is to produce software that is numerically efficient, machine portable, and simple to set up and use.
 We hope this proves to be a useful software tool for computational chemists and physicists.

 Although TransRot is a standalone tool run from the command line, it also works as a backend for Visual TransRot (VTR).
 One of us (ET) designed VTR so as to make production work on a personal workstation simple and easy to manage.
 Like TransRot, VTR is programmed in Java and will run on all major operating systems.
-Please note that earlier TransRot versions are not compatible with VTR.
+Please note that TransRot versions earlier than 1.8.0 are not compatible with VTR.
 Please visit the Visual TransRot project at https://github.com/xaridar/VisualTransRot.

 The code uses a combination of two specific methods designed to overcome quasi-ergodicity and asymptotic quench rate problems that are not available in other publicly available codes.
 The first method is designed to overcome the problem that a simple linear or exponential cooling scheme may quench into a local minimum and never find its way out to locate the global minimum.
 TransRot uses a multilinear “sawtooth” temperature adjustment schedule in the simulated annealing process which takes the system through a series of slow cooling and instantaneous heating cycles, decreasing the uppermost temperature used at the start of each new cooling cycle.(1) This process enhances the probability of finding the global minimum and, with appropriate annealing parameters, can also be used to explore higher-energy structures as well.
 The second method unique to TransRot is the probabilistic use of magnified translational and rotational stepsizes, a process we have called “magwalking.”(2-4) These magnifications prevent molecules from becoming locked into locally minimum-energy orientations prematurely as the system is cooled, giving it the opportunity to overcome local energy barriers as needful.